audiolabs/DEISM/README.md

 1. The spherical sampling directions around the transducer: azimuth from $0$ ( $+x$ direction) to $2 \pi$, inclination angle from $0$ ($+z$ direction)  to $\pi$.
 A 2D array with size (number of directions, 2).
 1. The sampled pressure field at the specified directions and frequencies.
 A 2D array with size (number of frequencies, number of directions).
 1. The radius of the sampling sphere.
 A 1D array or float number.

+For more information about directivity definition used in DEISM and DEISM-ARG, please refer to the following publication:

+> Zeyu Xu, Adrian Herzog, Alexander Lodermeyer, Emanuël A. P. Habets, Albert G. Prinn; Acoustic reciprocity in the spherical harmonic domain: A formulation for directional sources and receivers.
+JASA Express Lett.
+1 December 2022; 2 (12): 124801. https://doi.org/10.1121/10.0016542